-The settlement statement is an important document, especially if you are eligible for the First Time Homebuyer Credit.
+The settlement statement is an important document, especially if you received the First Time Homebuyer Credit when it was in place.
 The statement lists actual costs, including fees and charges for the seller and buyer during the final stages of a home sale transaction.
 The settlement statement is also called the HUD-1, and it is administered through the U.S. Department of Housing and Urban Development.
-Other details included in the statement are the purchase price, points incurred by the buyer at the time of purchase and how much the buyer's mortgage loan is for.
+Other details included in the statement are the purchase price, points incurred by the buyer at the time of purchase and the amount of the buyer's mortgage loan.

 Real Estate Tax Receipts

 Real estate tax payments for the tax year are deductible.
 Usually, this information is included on your Form 1098, but it's also available on your real estate tax receipts.
 Deductions are not available on any portion of your real estate taxes that were for special purposes – such as access to special infrastructure projects.